ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 # Introduction
-Since there's no English version of this class online, and this is a really great class for beginners to understand some fundamental concepts and technology in Blockchain, I saved my English notes here.
+Since there's no English version of this class online, and this is a really great class for beginners to understand some fundamental concepts and technology in Blockchain, I saved my English notes here. ([Chinese notes](https://github.com/CSWellesSun/CSNotes/blob/main/%E5%8C%BA%E5%9D%97%E9%93%BE%E6%8A%80%E6%9C%AF%E4%B8%8E%E5%BA%94%E7%94%A8/Note/%E5%8C%BA%E5%9D%97%E9%93%BE%E6%8A%80%E6%9C%AF%E4%B8%8E%E5%BA%94%E7%94%A8.md) ).
+Actually, when I wrote this note, I used some part of the Chinese notes from *CSWellesSun* for reference.
 The note not only includes the class content but also my summary and related supplementary knowledge.

 Also, my notes are divided in two parts -- Bitcoin & Ethereum (ETH).